SHTOOLS/SHTOOLS/docs/index.md

 * Use of both regularly sampled geographic grids and grids appropriate for Gauss-Legendre quadrature.

-* Spherical harmonic transforms proven to be fast and accurate.
+* Spherical harmonic transforms proven to be fast and accurate to high degrees.

 * Supports multiple backends for performing basic mathematical operations, including [shtools](index-fortran.html) and the [Distinctly Useful Code Collection (DUCC)](https://gitlab.mpcdf.mpg.de/mtr/ducc).

-* Perform localized multitaper spectral analyses, or expand functions in terms of localized Slepian bases.
+* Perform localized multitaper spectral analyses, or expand gridded data in terms of localized Slepian basis functions.

 * Supports standard data and file formats, including *xarray* and *netcdf*.